Palacio del Inka

 Tambomachay is known as "The Bath of the Ñusta (Inca Maiden)" or just the "Inca Baths."
 The site was built around 1500 AD and consists of four levels of terraces built into the side of a hill.
 From the top platform, an underground spring emerges from a hole and cascades down the terraces through finely carved channels.
 On the last level, the channel splits into two streams that then pour into a stone basin.
 This exquisite example of Inca hydraulic engineering is a prelude to the sixteen fountains you'll see at Machu Picchu.

-Huaca is an example of a hauca, a naturally occurring rock formation modified into a temple.
+Qenko is an example of a huaca, a naturally occurring rock formation modified into a temple.
 These holy places can be found everywhere in the Andes, and many of them have been used for millennia.
-Huaca is remarkable for its size and the intricacy and quantity of its carved features.
+Qenko is remarkable for its size and the intricacy and quantity of its carved features.
 On the ground level, a tunnel leads into a natural chamber.
 The cave's sides and surfaces were polished into walls, niches, and a table.
 A shaft of light enters through a crack in the rock wall and is said to illuminate the table on full moon nights.

 Museo de Arte Precolombino occupies a beautiful colonial house and displays nearly 400 pieces borrowed from the extensive repository of the Larco Museum in Lima, considered one of the most excellent museums of pre-Columbian culture in the world.
 The collection includes artifacts spanning nearly three millennia of Peruvian history (1250 BC to 1532 AD) and from diverse pre-Columbian cultures including the Nazca, Mochica, Huari, Chancay, and Inca.
 Visit the MAP Café, located in the courtyard, to enjoy a gourmet lunch or dinner in an elegant setting.